TakashiYoshinaga/ARCore-Scene-Semantics-Sample/README.md

-# ARCore Scene Semantics Sample
+# ARCore Scene Semantics Sample for Unity
 This sample demonstrates how to overlay labels, obtained using the ARCore Scene Semantics API.

 Dependencies:<br>